 - K-12 candidates invest more than 140 hours in field experiences followed by varied hours during student teaching, depending on their area of study.

-All licensure programs are approved by the Minnesota Board of Teaching and accredited by the NCATE (National Council for the Accreditation of Teacher Education).
+All licensure programs are approved by the Minnesota Board of Teaching.

 - Grade K-6 Elementary Education